vouch/vouch-proxy/README.md

 An example of using Vouch Proxy with Nginx cacheing of the proxied validation request is available in [issue #76](https://github.com/vouch/vouch-proxy/issues/76#issuecomment-464028743).

+Additional Nginx configurations can be found in the [examples](https://github.com/vouch/vouch-proxy/tree/master/examples) directory.

 ## Running from Docker

 ```bash